ballerkobe808/invest/README - INVESTING.md

 Note: Ask the lender if there are pre-payment fees.
 If so, dont go with that lender, because you will be penalized for doing this.
 Also, when making the principle only payment - be sure to tell the lender it is a principle only payment.
 If you sign the slip wrong or they mark it wrong, then it wont go well for you...

+### Velocity Banking, HELOC, Credit Card, Mortgage, Checking strategy

+Juggling 4 accounts - Checking, CC, Mortgage, HELOC, to make the most of every paycheck, and your idle money.

+1. Take out a HELOC at the introductory 2% rate.

+2. Dump your enire checking account into the the Mortgage principle only.

+3. Dump a chunk of your HELOC into your Mortgage principle only.
+(Now you will need to pay the HELOC balance off)

+4. Use your CC for daily activities - Food, gas, golf, etc. There is no penalty for holding a daily balance as long as you pay it off at the end of the month.
+Unlike a HELOC, where interest is accumulated daily

+5. When the mortgage payment is due, use the HELOC like a checking account to pay it off

+6. When the CC payment is due, use the HELOC like a checking account to pay it off

+7. On payday, put everything into paying off the HELOC balance.
+You should be making more than your mortgage payment and daily expenses.
+The excess goes toward paying down your HELOC.

+8. When the introductory rate on the HELOC is over, then open another HELOC, then pay it off with your CC.
+Cancel the HELOC, and open another at another bank with a new introductory rate.

 ### Velocity Banking vs Investing

 Big Question: Use velocity banking or put money toward an investment with compound interest??
 Answer is that it depends on the compound interest percentage.
 Here is an example of the math: